freedomofpress/securedrop/docs/install.md

 A SecureDrop installation will require at least two roles, an admin and a journalist, and a number of secure and unique passphrases.
 The Secure Viewing Station, which will be used by the journalist, also requires secure and unique passphrases.
 The list below can be used as a checklist to ensure that you, during the installation process, create the accounts, passphrases and two-factor secrets that are required by SecureDrop.

+We have created a template that both the admin and the journalist can use together with KeePassX on Tails to ensure they not only generate strong passhrases, but also store them safely.
+You can find the template in `tails_files/securedrop-keepassx.kdb` inside the securedrop repository.
+To use the template, do:

+ * Open the KeePassX program
+ * Select `File` and `Open Database...`
+ * Navigate to the location of `securedrop-keepassx.kdb`, select it, and click `Open`
+ * Type in the default password for this template: `securedrop`
+ * Change the password by clicking `File` and `Change Master Key...`
+ * Enter a strong password and repeat it
+ * Click `File` and `Save Database As`
+ * Save the database in the Tails persistent folder

 #### Admin

 The admin will be using the *Admin Workstation* with Tails to connect to the App Server and the Monitor Server using Tor and SSH.
 The tasks performed by the admin will require the following set of passphrases: